deeleman/cpu-load-monitor/README.md

 * `yarn test:server`: Executes the test runner (with interactive watch mode disabled though) for the backend server application.

 #### Code coverage reports
 [Jest](https://jestjs.io/) has been configured to generate a full code coverage report in HTML format on every time run of the `test` command.
-This coverage report can be found at `/coverage/lcov-report` after tests are run successfully.
+This coverage report can be found at `/coverage/lcov-report` after tests are successfully run.

-At the time of this writing, **this application features a 100% code coverage**.

-## Improvements and enhancements
-Given the POC nature of this application, there's still a lot of room for improvement.
-A detailed rundown of all improvement and enhancement ideas is [available here](docs/TODO.md).

 ## Distributed under the MIT License